nathantypanski/nathantypanski.com/pages/worklog.md

 ### NASA

+I've worked at NASA since September 2013.
+My big project has been standardizing this huge volume of data files, where a team and I have built an expert system that uses fuzzy matching against our knowledgebase to standardize (meta)data.

 From my [Reddit post](http://www.reddit.com/r/cscareerquestions/comments/27umgk/anyone_here_work_in_machine_learning_big_data/ci4q5ws):

 > Data scientists call this process [data wrangling](http://en.wikipedia.org/wiki/Data_wrangling), and my job is making it automatic.